paven/BitcoinHorizon/steps.md

 # later

+- [ ] Persist user scores in a backend data store (preferably AWS)
+  - [ ] Set up AWS infrastructure
+  - [ ] Implement data storage logic
+  - [ ] Add data retrieval functions
+  - [ ] Write tests for data persistence

+- [ ] Make compleated guesses a list to keep as a leder for the scores
+- [ ] When recovering guesses, and time has passed, use historic BTC prices
+- [ ] Support more currencies.
 - [ ] Show count down counter.
 - [ ] Refactor: Separate business logic from UI components (move towards Hexagonal Architecture).
   - [ ] Extract application controller logic from `index.html` into a dedicated module.